mongodb-js/compass/configs/testing-library-compass/README.md

 ## renderWithActiveConnection

-The `renderWithActiveConnection` (and it's hook rendering counterpart) are extending the functionality of the render methods described above, additionally setting up a connected connection context around whatever is being rendered by them.
+The `renderWithActiveConnection` (and its hook rendering counterpart) are extending the functionality of the render methods described above, additionally setting up a connected connection context around whatever is being rendered by them.
 This allows for more straightforward testing of any component in the connected application context:

 ```jsx
 it('should render for connection', async function () {